 “While I was writing The Department of Sensitive Crimes I read a lot about Swedish art,” he explains, “as well as books about Swedish culture and politics more generally, including Kajsa Norman’s Sweden’s Dark Soul: The Unravelling of a Utopia.
 Furthermore, though I didn’t go during my research, I have been to Malmö in the past, so I am aware of the environment.”

 Living in Scotland means McCall Smith feels a particular proximity to Scandinavia.
 I ask him if there is some truth in the idea that Scotland has more in common culturally to Scandinavia than the rest of the UK.

 “I think there is certainly some truth in that belief,” he replies, “particularly when one goes to Orkney or Shetland.
 There are many people in Scotland who identify as quasi-Scandinavian and, of course, many Scottish place names speak to that affinity.”

 The warm reception Detective Varg received suggests that, though it will take time for ‘Nordic blanc’ to outdo ‘Nordic noir’, Varg and his team are here to stay.
 With projects that include collaborating with the BBC Symphony Orchestra, alongside his twelve honorary doctorates and awards from Botswana and the United States, so, it seems, is Alexander McCall Smith.

-The Department of Sensitive Crimes is available to buy now, published by Little, Brown.
+The Department of Sensitive Crimes is available to buy now, published by Little, Brown and Co.